MateoSkyline/MateoSkyline/README.md

 In my job, I usually use various programming languages, like Angular & NodeJS for one of my biggest commercial projects, Django or Python.
 In my own private projects, at the moment, my first choose is Django.

+🔭 I’m currently working on Stock Market Crawler - small .NET6 service executing jobs to collect stocks data from various pages (for example information about dividends).
+**MY goal** of this project is to create an useful tool to obtain stocks data to local database and then somehow use it :)

-🔭 I’m currently working on Project Coconut - real-time, multiplayer, browser game in which your goal is to make as much money, as you can. **PASSIVELY** :) Trading stocks, real estates, commodities etc. etc. <br/>
+🌟 One of my best projects so far is Project Coconut - real-time, multiplayer, browser game in which your goal is to make as much money, as you can. **PASSIVELY** :) Trading stocks, real estates, commodities etc. etc. <br/>
 **MY goal** in this project is to make as realistic stocks exchange model as possible.
 And to educate Poles more about finances and economy :)

 📫 How to reach me: